-Mr. Steven Loar (front row, right), Director of the Center for Turning and Furniture Design.
-The Center for Turning and Furniture Design as executed several commissioner that have increased awareness of the “emotionally laden” wood of the Oak Grove and campus trees, and is now cycling back through our student designs for community benches.
+Mr. Steven Loar (front row, right), Director of the Wood Center at IUP.
+The Wood Center at IUP as executed several commissioner that have increased awareness of the “emotionally laden” wood of the Oak Grove and campus trees, and is now cycling back through our student designs for community benches.

 Mr. Donald Gamble, (back row, center), Retired Director of the Center for Career and Technical Personnel Preparation.
 IUP is designed as one of three Pennsylvania universities that are authorized to prepare career and technical educators in Pennsylvania, and the center is currently in its 35th year of operation.
 The center is funded by the Pennsylvania Department of Education.

 Mr. Robert Wilson (not in photo).
 Mr. Wilson has authored several major, funded grants for his work with IMAPS.
 Funding agencies include the Pennsylvania Department of Environmental Protection and the Office of Surface Mining Reclamation and Enforcement.
 In addition to that work, IMAPS has provide services to the Marcellus Shale Coalition and the Indiana Boro.